Voces inocentes: Plot

 During class, Chava falls in love with a girl in his class named Cristina Maria.
 The guerrillas attack the army from the school building and the school is closed.
 Kella and her family move out of town to her mother's house in a safer area.
 One of the guerrillas, Raton, tells Chava of the army's next recruitment day, and Chava and his friends warn the entire town to hide their children.
 Chava decides to visit Cristina Maria but only finds the bombed-out shell of her house.
 He and his friends decide to join the guerrillas, but they are followed and the guerrilla camp is attacked by the army.

 Chava and his friends are taken from the camp, and forcibly marched to an unknown destination, repeating the opening scene.
 It appears to be an execution ground on a riverbank, where other bodies litter the scene.
 Ancha, the mentally handicapped local from Chava's village is seen to have been hanged.
 The soldiers begin to shoot the boys one by one, and two of them are killed.
 Chava is next in turn, but at the last moment he is saved by a guerrilla attack.
 He runs back into the undergrowth right into a raging firefight.
 After seeing a guerrilla get killed by a government soldier, Chava feels he should fight against them.
-He picks up the rifle, but realizes the government soldier is another young boy who he knew in school.
+He picks up the rifle, but realizes the government soldier is another young boy whom he knew in school.
 He cannot bring himself to kill his old friend, another human.
 He flees, and the camera shows the boy he was aiming at, who realizes that his life was in another child's hands.
 Chava runs home to find his mother in the burnt out ruins of their house.
 She decides to send him to the United States to prevent him being caught by the authorities, and he promises to return and rescue his brother before he too turns twelve.